Oh Boy, Was I Wrong About Her: Characters

-Hayato's childhood friend.
+Hayato's childhood best friend.
 During their reunion, Hayato did not recognize her as the Haruki of their childhood had a tomboyish appearance.
 She has now become a beautiful and popular girl.
 She still has the GameCube they used to play with when they were younger.
+Like Hayato, she also develops feelings for him after their reunion, but denies this every time.
+She is actually the daughter of the popular actress Mao Takura.
+By the end, they grow up and get married, having twin children.